jufab/opentelemetry-angular-interceptor/README.md

 ##### Exporter module

-There is 4 exporters:
+There are 4 exporters:

-* NoopSpanExporterModule : This a fake exporter
+* NoopSpanExporterModule: This a fake exporter
-* OtelColExporterModule : OpenTelemetry exporter (more info : https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-exporter-trace-otlp-http)
+* OtelColExporterModule: OpenTelemetry exporter (more info: https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-exporter-trace-otlp-http)
-* ConsoleSpanExporterModule : Console Exporter
+* ConsoleSpanExporterModule: Console Exporter
-* ZipkinExporterModule : Zipkin Exporter (more info : https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-exporter-zipkin)
+* ZipkinExporterModule: Zipkin Exporter (more info: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-exporter-zipkin)

 ##### Propagator module

-there is 6 propagators (more info about propagator: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-core)
+There are 6 propagators (more info about propagators: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-core)
-* NoopHttpTextPropagatorModule : This is a fake propagator
+* NoopHttpTextPropagatorModule: This is a fake propagator
-* B3PropagatorModule : Use B3 propagator
+* B3PropagatorModule: Use B3 propagator
-* W3CTraceContextPropagatorModule : Use W3CTraceContext propagator
+* W3CTraceContextPropagatorModule: Use W3CTraceContext propagator
-* JaegerHttpTracePropagatorModule : Use JaegerHttpPropagator (more info about this one: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-propagator-jaeger)
+* JaegerHttpTracePropagatorModule: Use JaegerHttpPropagator (more info about this one: https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-propagator-jaeger)
-* AwsXrayPropagatorModule : Use AWS X-Ray propagator
+* AwsXrayPropagatorModule: Use AWS X-Ray propagator
-* CompositePropagatorModule : use all of the propagator
+* CompositePropagatorModule: use all of the propagators

 #### Interceptor Module